sbcfiregis/DefensibleSpaceInspections/HowTo.md

-# Steps 1-12 for Internal Data
+# Follow Steps 1-12 for both Internal & CALFIRE Data

 1) Login to Fulcrum app at: https://web.fulcrumapp.com/users/sign_in
 2) Click on the __"Defensible Space Inspections"__ App